vippsas/vipps-partner/README.md

 make API calls on behalf of your merchants (only for the sales units that are linked to you as a partner, though).
 Please note that partner keys can not be used for Vipps Login, here you need to use the merchant's own keys.

-With the partner keys you authenticate in the normal way, and then send the required `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of: `Merchant-Serial-Number: 123456`.
+With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys, and then send the required `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of, like so:
+`Merchant-Serial-Number: 123456`.

 Example of headers in an API request _without_ using partner keys (including the required